 By Herbert Lash

-NEW YORK, May 16 Global equity markets faltered
+NEW YORK, May 16 Global equity markets traded

-and the dollar fell against the euro on Thursday after reports
+mostly flat and the dollar fell against the euro on Thursday

-on U.S. housing, labor and regional business conditions pointed
+after reports on U.S. housing, labor and regional business

 "The dollar was on an uptrend headed into today's number,